sanix-sandel/Vue-demo/README.md

 The users will be able to add as many notes as they want The notes will be restored the next time the user visits the app
 >>>>>>> 4be24ef711da10dcc70568a652245e123bfa64ac

+To update a package manually, open the package.json file and locate the corresponding line.
+Change the version range and save the file.
+Then, run this command to apply the
+changes:
+npm install

+To check whether there are new versions available of the packages used in the project, run this command in the root folder: npm outdated

+the Babel polyfills to use new JavaScript features in older browsers.
+1. Install the babel-polyfill package in your dev dependencies: npm i -D babel-polyfill
+2. Import it at the beginning of the src/main.js file: import 'babel-polyfill'

+We will now install and use the babel-preset-vue in the Babel configuration of our app.
+1. So first, we need to install this new preset in the dev dependencies: npm i -D babel-preset-vue